DeeMcCart/CI_PP2_HumbleNumble/README.md

 ### F01
 ![Introduction page](./docs/readme_images/humble_numble_intro.jpg?raw=true "Introduction page seen on first opening the website")
-On first using the game (or on use within incognito mode) the user will encounter an introduction page, they can take a button to 'Play' or 'How to Play' to view help text.
+On first using the game (or on use within incognito mode) the user will encounter an introduction window, they can take a button to 'Play' or 'How to Play' to view help text.
+The intro page shows the current date, the Humble Numble day number, and some copyright and acknowledgement notices.

 ### F02
 Description
 ![Humble Numble game explanation](./docs/readme_images/humble_numble_how_to_play.jpg?raw=true "Scrollable text to show user instructions on how to play Humble Numble game")
-A pop up window shows the user how to play the Humble Number game is available, this can also be accessed from within the game (for example if a user was mid-game and ewants to check the rules).
-The 'How to Play' window can be closed by clicking on the X in top right hand corner and the user is returned to the previous screen.
+A modal 'How to Play' window showing the user how to play the Humble Number game is accessed from the introduction window, or from within the game (for example if a user is mid-game and wants to check the rules).
+The 'How to Play' window can be scrolled to see full text, and is closed by clicking on the X in top right hand corner, at which point it disappears from screen.

 ### F03
 Description